swiftlang/swift-evolution/proposals/nnnn-distributed-actors.md

 #### Remote Resolution

 There is no representation of a remote initializer for a distributed actor, because a remote instance has *conceptually* already been initialized.
 Thanks to location transparency, a remote instance is not even guaranteed to exist until it is actually needed.
 This is an important implementation detail that enables efficient implementations of distributed systems.
-To make this more concrete, consider a simplified version of the static `resolve` function that is synthesized for all distribtued actors:
+To make this more concrete, consider a simplified version of the static `resolve` function that is synthesized for all distributed actors:

 ```swift
 distributed actor DA {